wesbarnett/libgmxcpp/docs/index.rst

 http://github.com/wesbarnett/libgmxcpp

-This is a C++ toolkit used for reading in `Gromacs <http://www.gromacs.org/>`_ files (.xtc and .ndx) for use in analyzing simulation results.
+This is a C++ toolkit used for reading in `Gromacs <http://www.gromacs.org/>`_ files (.xtc, .ndx, and .tpr) for use in analyzing simulation results.
 This interfaces with libxdrfile and implements an object-oriented style.
 The main usage of the library is to be able to create a Trajectory object which reads in an XTC file along with an optional GROMACS index file such that the user only has to worry